wpeka/gdpr-cookie-consent/README.md

 - Categorise cookies into 'Necessary', 'Marketing', 'Analytics', 'Preferences', and 'Unclassified' categories.

 - Show a subtle, non-intrusive cookie consent notice on your website.

+- Compatible with IAB Transparency and Consent Framework (TCF).

 - Show cookie consent notice as a Banner, Popup, or Widget.